List of special elections in the Philippines: House of Representatives

 Since the 1998 elections, there have been two types of elected representatives elected separately, those who represent single-member districts and those elected via the party-list system.
 When a vacancy occurs for a party-list representative, the next-ranked nominee from the party replaces his predecessor.
 For district representatives, a special election will be held to determine who shall succeed the predecessor.
 During the Third Philippine Republic, where representatives had four-year terms, the special election was held together with the mid-term election.

 A special election will not be held if the vacancy occurred less than a year before the term expires.

 In case of deaths of appointed sectoral representatives from 1987 to 1998, the president may appoint a replacement, with the advice and consent of the Commission on Appointments.

-Malolos Congress
+Malolos Congress (1898–1899)

 The Malolos Constitution did not provide provisions for holding special elections to fill vacancies in the Malolos Congress.